-WELCOME FROM KATRINA WALTON, DIRECTOR, WELLNESS DESIGNS
+WELCOME FROM KATRINA JOHNSTON, DIRECTOR, WELLNESS DESIGNS

 MEET OUR FACILITATORS

-Katrina Walton, Founder & Director, Wellness Designs
+Katrina Johnston, Founder & Director, Wellness Designs

 Katrina has built a reputation as a pioneer of workplace wellness.
 She has over 25 years ‘on-the-ground’ experience in the development and implementation of multi award-winning wellness and human capital solutions for small to large organisations across the globe.
 Katrina is a sought-after speaker and trainer, having presented throughout Australia, Europe and the United Kingdom, including as an Adjunct Lecturer with the Centre for Environment and Population Health, Griffith University.